AiRA-HUST/AiRA/opportunities/index.md

 ## Undergraduates

-We look forward to welcoming undergraduates through several programs.
+We look forward to welcoming motivated undergraduates to explore our research.
+Students can take part in hands-on projects across diverse and exciting areas:

-- **Undergraduate Research Program (URP)**: Funding for academic year research
-- **Summer Research Internship**: Funding for summer research projects
-- **AI/ML Research for Undergraduates**: Undergrad funding for AI and machine learning projects
-- **Computational Science Scholars**: Undergrad funding for computational science projects for semesters and summer research
+- **Autonomous Robotics** – Developing intelligent robots with perception, learning, and adaptive control.
+- **Soft & Flexible Manipulators** – Advancing the design and control of compliant mechanisms for safe and versatile
+- **Origami-Inspired Structure Design** – Harnessing folding geometry for deployable, lightweight, and multifunctional mechanisms.
+- **DNA Origami Nanostructures** – Combining computation and molecular design to create programmable nanoscale systems.

+interaction.

 {% include section.html %}